 - a.
-The Port will notify the City in writing that it is seeking a Departure by submitting a Departure worksheet which describing the unique circumstances requiring the Departure; - b.
-Both parties will agree to meet regarding the Port's Departure request within 30 days of the City's receipt of a Departure worksheet; - c.
+The Port shall notify the City in writing that it is seeking a Departure by submitting a Departure worksheet describing the unique circumstances requiring the Departure; - b.
+Both Parties will agree to meet regarding the Port's Departure request within 30 days of the City's receipt of a Departure worksheet; - c.
 The City shall respond to the Port's request for a Departure in writing within 14 days after the Parties meet.
-If the City seeks additional information, it shall identify the information it seeks, or the City can issue a determination in response to the Port's request for a Departure;
+If the City seeks additional information, it shall identify the information it seeks, or the City can issue a determination in response to the Port's request for a Departure; - d.

-- d.
 If the City seeks additional information from the Port, the Port shall submit the requested information within 10 days of the date that it received the City's request; - e.
-If the City grants the Departure, the City will issue a written approval letter signed by the City Manager or designee; - f.
-If the City declines to grant the Departure, the Parties agree to initiate the dispute resolution process as outlined in Chapter II, Section 2.4.
+The City shall complete review of the Port's Departure request and shall issue a written letter of decision within 10 days of receipt of all requested information.
+If the City grants the Departure, the City will issue a written approval letter signed by the City Manager or designee within 10 days after the date that it receives the requested information from the Port; - f.
+If the City declines to grant the Departure, the Parties agree to initiate the dispute resolution process as outlined in Chapter II, Subsection 2.4.